Abunux/Pulseaudio-Switch-Profile-Indicator/README.md

 # paspi
-Pulseausdio Switch Profile Indicator (PASPI)
+Pulseaudio Switch Profile Indicator (PASPI)

 A simple tray indicator to quickly change pulseaudio profile (for example, to switch easily to HDMI when watching a movie)